Information about Teneligliptin

 - Always carry some sugary food or fruit juice with you in case you experience hypoglycemia symptoms such as cold sweats, cool pale skin, tremor, and anxiety.

 - Inform your doctor if you notice joint pains or develop symptoms such as stomach pain, nausea, and/or vomiting.

 - Take it at the same time every day to help you remember to take it.

 - Be careful while driving or operating machinery until you know how Teneligliptin affects you.

 Frequently asked questions for Teneligliptin

-Q. Can I take Teneligliptin with metformin?
+Q. Can Teneligliptin be taken along with metformin?